American Woman: Year-end charts

+Certifications

 Lenny Kravitz version

 American singer-songwriter Lenny Kravitz covered "American Woman" for the soundtrack of Austin Powers: The Spy Who Shagged Me.
-It was released as a single in May 1999 and was later included on the reissue of Kravitz's album 5.
-Kravitz's version is slower and softer than the original, without the signature guitar solo; he later said to Randy Bachman that the reason why he skipped the lead guitar part was "I couldn't get the sound.
+It was released as a single in May 1999 and was later included on the reissue of Kravitz's 1998 album 5.
+Kravitz's version, which he produced himself, is slower and softer than the original, without the signature guitar solo; he later said to Randy Bachman that the reason why he skipped the lead guitar part was "I couldn't get the sound.
 I couldn't get the tone."

 The cover reached the top 20 in Australia, Finland, Iceland, New Zealand, and Spain, as well as number 26 in Canada and number 49 on the US Billboard Hot 100.
-The music video (directed by Paul Hunter) featured actress Heather Graham (who starred in The Spy Who Shagged Me); the original political themes of the song were largely replaced by sex appeal.
+The music video (directed by Paul Hunter) featured actress Heather Graham (who starred in The Spy Who Shagged Me).
 In 1999, the Guess Who joined Kravitz and his band for a live performance of "American Woman" at the MuchMusic Video Awards.